Ny-Rianala/css-exercises/38-animations/index.md

 Let's do some research:

 1. Keyframe Animation setup needs some unique code, what does it start with?
+- @keyframes
 1. What makes the keyframes code different to the rest of CSS?
+- We can change the CSS styles many times.
 1. How do we use a keyframe animation we set up earlier as a property in a ruleset for an element?
+-
 1. Keyframe animations have other keywords that aren't available in `transitions`, what are these keywords?
+-
 1. How many properties can we animate at once?
+- We can animate four or more than at once.
 1. What properties are animatable?
+-